EVaillant/toolsbox/doc/pool_benchmark.md

   }
   ```

 * segment linear : it is a one way chain list of segment.
-A segment is a simple memory pool but each memory block are always same size return nullptr if allocation is not possible.
-If allocate is not possible, create next segment if not exist and continue on the next segment
+A segment is a simple memory pool but each memory block are always same size and return nullptr if allocation is not possible.
+If allocate is not possible, a new segment will be created if not exist and the process continue on the next segment :

   ```c++
   struct node